hpc-uk/build-instructions/utils/clang/build_18.1.8.md

 Configuration ( optional )
 --------------------------------
-Optionally, you can set a configuration file in the `$INSTALL_DIR/etc` directory named `clang++.cfg` and `clang.cfg` , respectively for the C++/C compiler.
+Optionally, you can set a configuration file in the `$INSTALL_DIR/etc` directory named `clang++.cfg` and `clang.cfg` , respectively for the C++ and C compiler.
 The configuration file contains a list of default flags to be passed to the compiler.
 We provide two configuration files:

 - [clang-gcc10.cfg](clang-gcc10.cfg): configuration for this build with gcc 10